collective/collective.quickupload/README.txt

     - the upload form can be viewed  only for objects providing IQuickUploadCapable, by default ATFolder, ATBTreeFolder and Plone Site are implementing IQuickUploadCapable

-    - the quickupload form allows to fill title for each uploaded file (see control panel below)
+    - the quickupload form allows to fill title and description for each uploaded file (see control panel below)

     - the quickupload view log and returns errors to the form (unauthorized, id always exist, type not allowed, etc ... )